Community mental health care NMDS 2019–20: National Community Mental Health Care Database, 2021; Quality Statement

 There are variations across jurisdictions in the scope and definition of a service contact.
 For example, most jurisdictions may include consultation and liaison services as service contacts while some consultation-liaison type services provided by South Australian are not included.
 Queensland and the Northern Territory do not include contacts for unregistered clients.

 The quality of principal diagnosis data in the NCMHCD may be affected by the variability in collection and coding practices across jurisdictions.
 In particular, there are:

 1. Differences among states and territories in the classification used as follows:

-· New South Wales, and South Australia report that data are submitted in accordance with the ICD-10-AM 11th edition.
+· New South Wales, South Australia and Queensland report that data are submitted in accordance with the ICD-10-AM 11th edition.
 Tasmania reported using ICD-10-AM 11th Edition where possible.

-· Queensland, the Northern Territory and Victoria used ICD-10-AM 10th Edition.
+· The Northern Territory and Victoria used ICD-10-AM 10th Edition.

 · Western Australia reported that current statewide mental health information systems use ICD-10-AM 10th edition.
 Patients who were activated prior to this version being implemented and have not had a diagnosis review may use an earlier ICD edition.
 As such, some mapping of previous ICD diagnosis codes are undertaken for the purposes of NMDS submissions.